Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

-We perform Monte-Carlo sampling using the uncertainties on $V_R$, run the FFT 1,000 times, and plot the mean power spectrum as the black line and 1$\sigma$ as the gray region in Figure \ref{fig:fft}.
-There are two clear peaks in frequency.
-The pink and cyan horizontal lines indicate the width of the two significant peaks.
-We calculate their width by fitting a Gaussian to each peak and use the widths to estimate the uncertainties on the locations of the peaks.
-The corresponding frequency means and $1\sigma$ values are 1313.0 $\pm$ 477.2 ((km s$^{-1}$ kpc)$^{-1})^{-1}$ (pink) and 5878.6 $\pm$ 1471.9 ((km s$^{-1}$ kpc)$^{-1})^{-1}$ (cyan).
+We perform Monte-Carlo sampling using the uncertainties on $V_R$, run the FFT 1,000 times, and plot the average power spectrum as the black line and 1$\sigma$ as the gray region in Figure \ref{fig:fft}.
+There are two clear peaks in frequency, and further below, we show how these peaks are related to the two most recent pericenter passages of Sgr.
+We calculate the width of each peak by fitting a Gaussian to each peak.
+We use the widths to estimate the uncertainties on the locations of the peaks.
+The red and blue horizontal lines indicate the width of the two significant peaks.
+The corresponding average frequency and $1\sigma$ values of the peaks are 1313.0 $\pm$ 477.2 ((km s$^{-1}$ kpc)$^{-1})^{-1}$ (red) and 5878.6 $\pm$ 1471.9 ((km s$^{-1}$ kpc)$^{-1})^{-1}$ (blue).
 The units of frequency are 1/($L_Z^{\frac{n-1}{n+1}}$).
+We leave the units in an unsimplified form to emphasize that the values of frequency are dependent on the assumed circular velocity curve slope.
 We compare our frequencies to \cite{2022Antoja} in Table \ref{tab:time_table}, and find they are consistent within the uncertainties.

 Equation \ref{time_eq} (equivalent to Equation 11 of \cite{2022Antoja}) relates the peak frequency to the winding time, and therefore the time since the pericenter passage of the perturber.